 Pilling – if you are getting little mat-bits on your pants, the solution is…get a new mat.

 Next time – buy a great quality mat.
 There are so many choices out there and to be kind to your body and the environment it is worth investing in a good quality mat that will last longer.
 In my own practice, I used to go through studio mats every 6 months.
-I have now had the same, super supportive, super sticky mat for 10 years.
+I have now had the same, super supportive, super sticky mat for over 10 years.
 For me, the extra expense was worth it for my body, and for the earth.

 What to do with your old mat?